BlueNetCat/BlueNetCatAccio4.github.io/geoportal/README.md

 - SAIH (Sistemas Automáticos de Información Hidrológica): only the stations close to the coast have been kept.
 In the original dataset there are many more locations.
 The data can be accessed two ways.
 The first way is in the MITECO (Ministerio para la Transición Ecológica) webpage: https://www.miteco.gob.es/es/agua/temas/evaluacion-de-los-recursos-hidricos/saih/.
 Here you can access the different drainage basins and find the data of each stream gauge.
 Also information about rain gauges can be found.
 The second way is to use the file "stream_gauges_med_coast.geojson".
 Each stream gauge has a property called "ficha" that directs to the data.
 This link seems to be a deprecated service that is still working.
 - ACA (Agència Catalana d'Aigües): the data can be accessed in their website: http://aca.gencat.cat/ca/laigua/consulta-de-dades/dades-obertes/dades-obertes-temps-real/.
 The data can be seen in their visualizer: http://aca-web.gencat.cat/aetr/vishid.
 Even rain in real-time can be seen there.

 ## Human activities
 EMODnet is a great source to find information about human activities.
 From the visualizer (https://www.emodnet-humanactivities.eu/view-data.php) the data can be found and downloaded.
 Additionally, for each dataset there is a contact email for each country, thus the original source can be contacted.
+Also the original sources are referenced: https://www.emodnet-humanactivities.eu/sources.php

 In some cases, I could only find information about Spain in EMODnet.
 For example, in EMODnet the data about dredging could not be found in the sources that it references (MITECO, OSPAR).
 Similarly, the information about discharge points found in EMODnet comes from the European Environment Agency (EEA), but it can also be found in MITECO.

 ### [Discharge points of urban treatment plants](data/discharge_urban_treatment_plants.geojson)
 There is some disparity between the data from EMODnet and MITECO.
-The [data from EMODnet](data/discharge_urban_treatment_plants_EMODnet.geojson) is more complete (more points), but some of the discharge points are in the coast seem to be missing in comparison to the MITECO dataset.
+The [data from EMODnet](data/discharge_urban_treatment_plants_EMODnet.geojson) is more complete (more points), but some of the discharge points that are in the coast seem to be missing in comparison to the MITECO dataset.
 Only the discharge points close to the coast have been kept.

-Question: is this related to marine outfalls (emissaris submarins)?
+A better source for discharge points is the [Urban Waste Water Treatment Directive (UWWTD) site for Europe](https://uwwtd.eu/).
+For example, information about compliance with the EU directive and linked treatment plants is given.
+Unfortunatelly, the download links do not work at this moment (10 Febraury 2021) (https://uwwtd.eu/Spain/download) and getting the data required a bit of processing from the web interface.
+For France, we used the UWWTD source to find the [discharge points in the region](data/discharge_urban_treatment_plants_france.geojson).

+### Aquaculture installations
+Regarding Spanish aquaculture, the best source is here: https://servicio.pesca.mapama.es/acuivisor/.
+Aquaculture installations can be found in EMODnet: https://www.emodnet-humanactivities.eu/view-data.php.
+TODO: France?

+### Air quality
+TODO: GEOJSON ready is ready from MITECO (need to upload/clean)

 ## Cartography
 ### [National Parks](data/national_parks.geojson)
 There are more types of natural parks or reserves, like Natura 2000 which are not considered in this geojson.
 This geojson is orientative.
 You can find these extra protected areas here: https://www.medpan.org/SIG/MAPAMEDvisualisation.html.

 ### [Rivers](data/rivers_westmed.geojson)
-The river data was taken from http://www.fao.org/geonetwork/srv/en/main.home?uuid=e0243940-e5d9-487c-8102-45180cf1a99f.
+The river data was taken from the Food and Agriculture Organization of the United Nations (http://www.fao.org/geonetwork/srv/en/main.home?uuid=e0243940-e5d9-487c-8102-45180cf1a99f).
 Other shape files of Spain can also be found here: https://www.miteco.gob.es/es/cartografia-y-sig/ide/descargas/agua/red-hidrografica.aspx.
 This information can also be served with a WMS service.

+### [Shoreline] (data/shoreline_spain.geojson)
+A highly detailed Spanish shoreline can be found in the Instituto Geográfico Nacional (http://www.ign.es/web/ign/portal/ide-area-nodo-ide-ign).
+The shoreline provided by the European Environment Agency (EEA) has mistakes and lower quality, at least in Spain.
+We don't recommend it, but here is the link: https://www.eea.europa.eu/data-and-maps/data/shoreline

 ### In progress...
-- Emissaris submarins (marine outfalls) - http://www.aiguescb.com/web/emissaris-submarins.html,
 - Radars VHF - https://bancodatos.puertos.es/BD/informes/INT_6.pdf (puertos del estado)
 - Perfiladors ARGO (temps real): http://www.physocean.icm.csic.es/vado/argo/argo.geojson, http://www.physocean.icm.csic.es/vado/argo/R3901975.geojson.
 També es pot trobar info aquí: https://www.ocean-ops.org/board
 - Vaixells de la UTM: http://data.utm.csic.es/rtp/udp/ (XXXPOS)
 - Sentinels?
+- Underwater acoustics: Is there anything in Western Mediterranean?
+Nothing on EMODnet-Physics...
+- Macroalgae quality (heavy metals)?
+- Discharge channels to sea
+- Water contamination map?
+- Plastics contamination map?

 ### Useful standards:
 Open Geospatial Consortium